-Emma is a divorced woman with a teen aged boy who moves into a small town and tries to make a go of a horse ranch.
-Murphy is the town druggist who steers business her way.
+Emma is a divorced woman with a teen-aged son who moves into a small town and tries to make a go of a horse ranch.
+Murphy is the widowed town druggist who steers business her way.
 Things ...
 See full summary »

 Biographical story of Loretta Lynn, a legendary country singer that came from poverty to worldwide fame.
 She rose from humble beginnings in Kentucky to superstardom and changing the sound and style of country music forever.

 15 of 19 people found this review helpful.

 Was this review helpful to you?